sxross/MotionModel/README.md

   helpers are certainly not the focus of this release, but I am using these in an app to create Apple-like input forms in static tables.

+MotionModel is MIT licensed, which means you can pretty much do whatever you like with it.
+See the LICENSE file in this project.

 Getting Going
 ================